Signatures of edge states in antiferromagnetic van der Waals Josephson junctions

-In this work, we push forward the exploration of hybrid S/AF heterostructures by studying transport in vertical Josephson junctions with an antiferromagnetic insulator (AFI) barrier.
-To accomplish this, we investigate Josephson junction devices based on van der Waals (vdW) heterostructures, which constitute a versatile means to study novel proximity effects emerging at interfaces of materials with different properties.
-Previous studies addressing Josephson transport in vdW devices include junctions based on rotated \ch{NbSe2} flakes \cite{yabuki_supercurrent_2016, farrar_twistedNbSe2_2021}, and graphene- \cite{kim_grapheneJJ_nanoletters, dvir_planargraphene_PRB, zalic_highBjunction_nanoletters} or \ch{Nb3Br8}-based \cite{wu_field-free_2022} junctions with \ch{NbSe2} electrodes.
-Of particular relevance for superconducting spintronics are recent studies of stacks of \ch{NbSe2} coupled to the helimagnet \ch{Cr1/3NbS2} \cite{Spuri2023} and of ferromagnetic vdW Josephson junctions, e.g., with F (\ch{Fe3GeTe}~\cite{hu_long-range-skin_2023}) or FI (\ch{Cr2Ge2Te6}) vdW weak links \cite{idzuchi_unconventional_2021, ai_van_2021, kang_van_2022}.
-Recent work has also addressed Josephson junctions with the topological insulator \ch{MnBi2Te4}, which displays antiferromagnetic coupling between septuple layers \cite{Jansen2024, Zhang2025}.
-To date, however, no studies on S/AFI/S vdW devices have been reported.
-Here, we investigate antiferromagnetic Josephson junctions consisting of a thin layer of the vdW AFI \ch{NiPS3} embedded between two S electrodes made of few-layer \ch{NbSe2} flakes.
-Interestingly, we find that the Josephson response of our devices is dominated by localized channels.
-When such transmitting channels concentrate into two separated regions, our devices behave as atomic-scale superconducting quantum interference devices (SQUIDs), with critical current oscillations visible up to in-plane magnetic fields of at least 6\,T. We support our interpretation by a microscopic calculation pointing towards the formation of localized channels that arise from the interplay between the magnetic texture of \ch{NiPS3} and the superconductivity of \ch{NbSe2}.
+In this work, we push forward the exploration of hybrid S/AF heterostructures by studying transport in Josephson junctions with an antiferromagnetic insulator (AFI) barrier.
+More specifically, we investigate vertical van der Waals (vdW) junctions composed of a thin layer of the AFI \ch{NiPS3} embedded between two S electrodes made of few-layer \ch{NbSe2} flakes.
+Our work builds on previous studies on superconducting vdW devices, including Josephson junctions based on rotated \ch{NbSe2} flakes \cite{yabuki_supercurrent_2016, farrar_twistedNbSe2_2021}, graphene- \cite{kim_grapheneJJ_nanoletters, dvir_planargraphene_PRB, zalic_highBjunction_nanoletters} or \ch{Nb3Br8}-based \cite{wu_field-free_2022} junctions with \ch{NbSe2} electrodes, stacks of \ch{NbSe2} coupled to the helimagnet \ch{Cr1/3NbS2} \cite{Spuri2023}, and ferromagnetic vdW Josephson junctions, e.g., with F (\ch{Fe3GeTe}~\cite{hu_long-range-skin_2023}) or FI (\ch{Cr2Ge2Te6}) vdW weak links \cite{idzuchi_unconventional_2021, ai_van_2021, kang_van_2022}.
+Unlike previous works, the response in our Josephson junctions is dominated by localized channels.
+Supported by microscopic calculations, we ascribe the formation of these channels to the combination of the magnetic texture of \ch{NiPS3} and the superconductivity of \ch{NbSe2}.
+When such transmitting channels concentrate into two separated regions, our devices behave as atomic-scale superconducting quantum interference devices (SQUIDs) with oscillations visible up to in-plane magnetic fields of at least 6\,T, thus demonstrating a new lithographic-free route for the fabrication of SQUIDs that are compatible with high fields.

 \ch{NiPS3} is a layered antiferromagnet that, in its bulk form, has a monoclinic crystal structure with Ni atoms arranged in a honeycomb lattice.
 As schematically depicted in Fig.~\ref{fig1}a, the Ni atoms host localized magnetic moments that order antiferromagnetically below the N\'{e}el temperature, $T_N \approx 155$\,K. Previous studies have shown that the AF order in \ch{NiPS3} can be described, down to the bilayer limit \cite{kim_suppression-XXZ_2019}, by the XXZ model whereby the magnetic moments lie mostly in the \ch{NiPS3} layer $ab$ plane, with a small out-of-plane component in the $c$-axis and a slight anisotropy favoring alignment along the $a$-axis \cite{ joy_magnips_prb1992, wildes_nips_prb2015}.
 In the presence of an external applied magnetic field, $B$, \ch{NiPS3} magnetizes weakly due to spin canting, with a (weaker) stronger susceptibility along the ($a$-) $c$-axis.
 For higher in-plane magnetic fields of $B_{\parallel} \gtrsim 5$\,T, spin-flop transitions in the $ab$-plane of \ch{NiPS3} have also been reported \cite{basnet_spinflop_prm2021}.